 Bungee Cords – The workhorse of keeping stuff secure… A set of bungee cords always comes in handy for a variety of reasons.
 They are so cheap and lightweight, there’s no reason not to have them.
 Rhino USA makes a good basic set of bungees (see it on Amazon).

-Lighter – Not only will you want one for lighting a campfire, but to light a propane stove, light candles, etc. Get a couple of them, because you’ll want to keep one inside the RV, and another outside. (see it on Amazon)
+Lighter – Not only will you want one for lighting a campfire, but to light a propane stove, light candles, etc. Get a few of them and spread them around your vehicle because lighters always seem to go missing. (see it on Amazon)

 Duct Tape – It’s the most versatile tape in the world.
 You will use it often while boondocking, trust me.
-Get the heavy duty variety (see it on Amazon).
+Get the heavy duty variety, which works better repairing tears in your awning. (see it on Amazon).